In today’s market, understanding what salespeople want in their next career move is imperative.

 One last thing to keep in mind regarding comp…

 There are a lot of variables to consider regarding what a salesperson is worth – location, industry, and (most importantly) how talented they are.
+Think of each of those variables as levers you can pull to provide a compelling offer that they’ll drop everything to accept.

-Top performers think about interviews like a first date… they know people are typically on their best behavior and if it isn’t great, it’s probably not going to get any better with time.
+Sales leaders and top performers think about interviews like a first date… they know people are typically on their best behavior and if it isn’t great, it’s probably not going to get any better with time.

 Put yourself in their shoes: